Pain-Brioche/COM3D2.MaidLoader/README.md

 ## Introduction

 Maid Loader is the BepinEx equivalent of Neerhom's [ModLoader](https://github.com/Neerhom/COM3D2.ModLoader)
 While the latter still works and has proven its reliablility, Maid Loader adds some quality of life features for those who wish.
+Transition from one to the other is seamless.
+Part of ModLoader code was reused with Neerhom's authorisation.

-### Mod Loader legacy
+### ModLoader legacy
 This is the list of features ModLoader already has and implemented in MaidLoader:
 - ModPriority: Allows for Mod to override game's items.
 - Asset Manager: Allows to override game's unity assets.